Updated December 16, 20212 min read

-If you haven’t had any surgeries or undergone hormone therapy, the carrier would likely give you a quote based on the gender assigned to you at birth.
+If you haven’t had any surgeries or undergone hormone therapy, an insurer would likely give you a quote based on the gender assigned to you at birth.

-On top of all that, some carriers may add an additional premium charge to reflect the general uncertainty that they feel around transgender applicants and their chances of disability.
-Your agent can help you avoid these carriers, and help you reassess your application if a carrier attempts to charge a higher premium.
+Some insurers may add an additional premium charge to reflect the general uncertainty that they feel around transgender applicants and their chances of disability.
+Your agent can help you avoid these insurers, and help you reassess your application if an insurer attempts to charge a higher premium.

 “The most important thing for transgender applicants is to get coverage for the most common disability claims,” says Policygenius disability agent R. Tyler End, CFP.
 While many people think of a disability as being caused by a workplace accident, most claims are actually a disease or long-term illness.
 One in four people suffer a disability before they retire, and most of the time, it’s caused by a musculoskeletal disorder, a nervous-system issue, cardiovascular disease, or cancer.